 We can have an exhaustive discussion about this topic but we’re going to keep it brief.
 Here’s the salient point: if a new law restricts your company from using Google Analytics, you will be better prepared if you have a backup copy of your GA data.

 C’mon, admit it – you (or someone you know) created an incorrect filter and didn’t realize the mistake until a big chunk of new data was missing.
 It’s ok – we’ve all done it. 🙂

 Google Analytics applies configuration settings before your data appears in the reports.
 If you make a mistake, you can’t fix any data that was previously processed.
 But if you have a backup copy of your Google Anaytics data, you can reprocess the data in another web analytics software program and eliminate the mistakes for reporting purposes.

-Google Analytics reports don't provide many details.
-You can use segments and filters to isolate blocks of traffic, but you can't see individual visitor details.
-Plus, the Google Analytics ToS (Terms of Service) doesn't allow you to store PII (Personally Identifiable Information).
+Google Analytics reports don’t provide many details.
+You can use segments and filters to isolate blocks of traffic, but you can’t see details about individual visitors.
+Plus, the Google Analytics ToS (Terms of Service) doesn’t allow you to store PII (Personally Identifiable Information).

 If you keep a backup copy of GA data and process it in a different web analytics product, your reports won’t be governed by the same ToS.
 This means you can see visitor details like IP address, individual clickpaths, usernames, and PII.

 Hopefully you now understand the value of keeping a backup copy of your GA data.